HarsheenRajpal/personal-site/src/data/about.md

 - My mother decided to pursue her Master's in Computer Applications when I was 5.
 It was then that I was introduced to the world of computers.

-- In the summer of 2010, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
-I might have endangered her business by using her computer too much.
+- In the summer of 2010, my uncle purchased GTA for me (Vice city I think) and installed it on my mom's computer.
+I might have endangered her degree by using her computer too much.

 Ask me in person for other stories that I'm afraid to share with the internet.